Steve Whittaker: Research

-He publishes in the fields of Human Computer Interaction and Computer Supported Co-operative Work.
+He publishes in the fields of human-computer interaction and computer-supported cooperative work.
 His applies social science theory to understand people's interactions with technologies, using these insights to design new human-centric technologies.
 His early research focused on computer mediated communication, extending psychological theories of conversation to develop new accounts of online interaction.
 That work led to the design of novel collaboration, messaging and social computing technologies some which have now become standard.
-He has also researched Personal information management.
+He has also researched personal information management.
 He co-published a book with Ofer Bergman: The Science of Managing Our Digital Stuff which uses cognitive psychology to understand how we organize and access our personal digital information.
 He was also one of the first to document how email contributes to information overload, proposing technical approaches to address this.
 More recently his work examined 'digital memory', critiquing Lifelogging approaches and developing new techniques for understanding and reflecting on our pasts.